jerryshen/hansay.com/_posts/2011-12-21-method-missing-best-practice.md

 Method missing allows access to the object attributes, which are held in the @attributes hash, as though they were first-class methods.

+If you call a method that doesn’t exist, Ruby will call the method_missing method, and pass the name of the method and any arguments you supplied, which means you can dynamically handle the method.

 Here we go, for example, we have a messages table:

 {% highlight ruby %}